ant512/Woopsi/Readme.txt

       are larger than the parent container;
     - Scroll bars;
     - Slider bars;
+    - Context-sensitive menu.
   - Skinnable screens and windows;
   - Draggable gadgets, including draggable windows and screens;
   - Borderless gadgets, including borderless windows;
   - Intelligent, optimised gadget drawing and erasing;
   - Event system;
   - Depth sorting;
+  - Automatic gadget garbage collection;
   - Complete API for constructing new gadgets:
-    - Extensible font system that supports monochrome and 16-bit font bitmaps by default;
+    - Extensible font system that supports fixed-width bit-packed monochrome and 16-bit colour font bitmaps by default, with the capability for supporting proportional fonts;
     - Text manipulation, including wrapping functions and width calculation;
     - Animation class with support for variable framerates and standard/pingpong looping;